Sebjet24/Rural_Surge/README.md

 **Code for the t-test**

 The team performed an analysis using R script to determine if there is a difference between urban-rural (UR) classification.
 We used regression analysis and descriptive summary of the data, which suggests there is a statitical signifiance (.02897) when comparing ISP availability by the UR classification.
+The file is available <a href="Analysis/rural_surge_analysis_has_zero.R">here</a> and the results displayed below.

 #### Results of linear regression and descriptive statistics